 Corporate Recruiter, Hawaiian Airlines – Job duties include talent acquisition, ensuring compliance with federal and state laws and government agency regulations, maintaining relationships with company managers, and overseeing employee candidate pipelines.

-The following recent job postings demonstrate the value of having both a human resources degree and professional certification (from a survey of job vacancies taken in May 2015, shown for illustrative purposes only).
+The following recent job postings demonstrate the value of having both a human resources degree and professional certification:

 Coordinated Service Director, Hawaii State Department of Education – Graduation from an accredited college or university with a bachelor’s degree in education, educational administration, business administration, or related fields is required.
 A master’s degree in the aforementioned fields is desirable.